What is two-phase treatment?

 What Are the Benefits of Two-Phase Treatment?

-It is widely known there are several oral health benefits of orthodontics, but many parents may be wondering what the advantages are of two-phase treatments.
+It is widely known that orthodontics has several oral health benefits, but many parents may be wondering what the advantages of two-phase treatments are.
 Two-phase treatments offer several benefits, such as:

 - Lessens the chance of needing invasive, costly oral surgeries later in life